Spring 2020 Semester

 - Prerequisite: CS 2150 with a grade of C- or higher.
 Students that do not meet this prerequisite may be dropped at any point from the class.
 It is the student's responsibility to check this prerequisite and/or speak with the instructor ASAP.
 We’ll assume you have mastered the material in the courses leading up to CS 2150 also, which includes software developments skills in Java and C++.

-- Can attend class and lab regularly (attendance will be taken in lab each week and occasionally in lecture)
+- Can attend class and lab regularly (attendance will be taken in lab each week and occasionally in lecture through Guided Practice activities)

 - You will be expected to learn programming languages and platforms on your own in this class!
-If you don’t feel comfortable with this, please talk to Prof. Sherriff as soon as possible!
+If you don’t feel comfortable with this, please talk to the staff as soon as possible!